Advice for Junior Scholars

 Many articles say that they “fill a gap” in the literature.
 The phrase is a cliché, but the impulse is good.
 There’s a common tendency in legal scholarship to write a paper that is 90% recap and 10% novel.
 Fight it!
 Write papers that are 10% recap and 90% novel.

 It’s easy to break this rule unintentionally.
 You’ll learn something exciting, or have a revealing insight, and want to share it with the world.
-But just because something is new to you, it’s not automatically new to the community of scholars.
+But just because something is new to you, that doesn’t automatically mean that it’s new to the community of scholars.
 I’ve found that my view of a topic is often shaped by the way I first learned it from a course or a book—along with whatever biases and blinders that first source had.
 Distrust your own knowledge.
 No idea is worth working up until you have done a literature review.

 In particular, you always need to ask whether a new idea is just an old one in a mustache and glasses.
 Is there a doctrine that already does the necessary work?
 If there were, where would it show up in the caselaw and commentary?
 What would it be called?
 Most of the time—not all but most—I find that there’s already a good answer to my question.
 Instead of writing something up myself, I cite the existing work and move on.